 4. Adjust Your CTAs

-As you adjust your design to fit mobile, you will want to adjust your CTAs as well.
+As you adjust your design to fit mobile, you will want to adjust your CTAs as well by auditing your website’s SEO.
 Use larger buttons with mobile-specific action prompts (such as “call now” buttons that enable dialing or directions links to get them to your location through their phone GPS).
 Simplify the hoop-jumping and use as few steps as possible to get users to the intended goal to ensure fewer loading times.
 Use smart lead capture forms that reduce the number of fields to as few as possible by tracking what information you already have about a given lead.

 5. Consider the Impact